 Not only could this bag you £100s but, by not throwing it out with the rubbish, you'll also be doing your bit for the environment.

 How do gadget-buying companies work?
 The idea is simple.
 You go to the website, find your gadget and it'll tell you what you can get for it.
-If you agree, it'll send you a freepost bag.
+If you agree, it'll send you a freepost bag or label.
 You then send the gadget to it (make sure you send it registered) and the cash will be transferred or you'll receive a cheque.
 Some sites even arrange free collection for heavy items.

 How much?
 It depends on the phone and demand, but some of the higher-end handsets will easily net up to £200 - more for some models.
 It only takes five minutes to check out what yours is worth.